 A Digital Cinema Package, otherwise known as a DCP, is the package used to distribute content to commercial cinemas.
 Unlike regular video files, a DCP is made up of a collection of specially encoded formatted video, audio & data files.
-These files are assembled and transferred onto a drive that formatted for compatibility with cinema playback servers around the world.
+These files are assembled and transferred onto a drive that is formatted for compatibility with cinema playback servers around the world.

 What resolution should I use?
 2K vs 4K?

 The vast majority of Hollywood feature films are released and distributed at 2K.
-And in Australia, the vast majority of cinema screens cannot play higher than 2K resolution, with the exception of specially marketed screens such as Hoyts eXtreme, Village Vmax and IMAX.
+In Australia, the vast majority of cinema screens cannot play higher than 2K resolution, with the exception of specially marketed screens such as Hoyts eXtreme, Village Vmax and IMAX.
 So unless you have a specific 4K cinema in mind or a requirement from your distributor, then your best bet is to go with 2K.
 If you are still unsure we are more than happy to assist you further in making the correct decision.

 What frame-rates are supported in a DCP?